Last updated on October 24th, 2023 at 19:17

 Please use this table below as a guide for which settings to use with the Baratza Encore coffee grinder.

-The Baratza Virtuoso is said by many to be a better grinder than the Baratza Encore and step up due to the ability to ability for it to produce greater consistency and the ability to make more micro adjustments to the grind size.
+The Baratza Virtuoso is said by many to be a better grinder than the Baratza Encore and step up due to the ability to produce greater consistency and the ability to make more micro adjustments to the grind size.

 Baratza Virtuoso Grinder Settings